shaneosullivan/rachelandgarywedding/index.md

 [Add to Google Calendar](http://www.google.com/calendar/event?action=TEMPLATE&text=Rachel%20%26%20Gary's%20Wedding&dates=20200814T140000/20200815T020000&details=We're%20looking%20forward%20to%20having%20your%20celebrate%20our%20special%20day%20with%20us!%20Please%20go%20to%20rachelandgary.com%20for%20up%20to%20date%20details%20on%20attending%20the%20wedding&location=https%3A%2F%2Fwww.kinsalehotelandspa.ie%2F)

+### What's Happening on the Day?

+- Arrive to [Kinsale Hotel & Spa](https://g.page/hotelkinsale?share) by 1.30pm
+- Ceremony begins at 2pm.
+It will take place outside if weather permits.
+- The ceremony will be followed by a short drinks reception at the hotel
+- The party moves to [Robin Rise](https://goo.gl/maps/fT21DcQ49QYxPvdQ9) at 4pm, where there will be a drinks reception, food and full bar.
+The mobile bar company on site accept card or cash.
+- A DJ will perform later in the evening, and a taxi will be on call for the night to take you to wherever you are going around Kinsale.
+- There will be staff on site to help you with anything you need, including organizing taxis.

+### What About Parking?

+In classic Irish style, if you've arrived at Robin Rise, you've gone too far, turn back!
+Parking will be a few metres away on the same side of the road in a well signed area, with thanks to John Barry for the loan of the field.
+Of course if you would like to drop people off at the house you can, but there will be no parking at the house itself.

 ### Getting There

 The wedding will take place at two locations.
 The ceremony will take place at the [Kinsale Hotel & Spa](https://www.kinsalehotelandspa.ie/) at 2pm.
 Parking is available at the venue.